 Tonight, there’s a choice of a group dinner - an authentic Tuscan feast.
 Try regional dishes in the heart of Florence.
 Then keep it moving with a night out and get your groove on at Florence’s biggest club.

-- Discover the Statue of David, Ponte Vecchio, the Medici Palace & much more on our locally guided walking tour of Florence
+- Discover the Secrets of Michelangelo's Florence – see where his David was gifted to the Florentines, Ponte Vecchio, the Medici Palace & much more on our locally guided walking tour of Florence

 - See the Duomo, Basilica Santa Croce, Giotto's Bell Tower, the Baptistry & Piazza della Signoria